kr0lik/yii2-list-filter/README.md

 }
 ```

-In query class of your model:
+Add FilterQueryTrait in query class of your model:

 ```php
 <?php